Neutis/neutis-docs/docs/hardware-integration/power.md

 ## Supply voltage

-In order for Neutis to power up you need to supply voltage to these domains.
+For Neutis to power up, we need to supply voltage to these domains.
 CORE_POWER_IN domain voltage depends on the processor frequency.
 The higher the voltage, the higher power consumption is.

+!!! note
-For exact numbers refer to p.685 in Allwinner H5 datasheet.
+     Refer to p.685 of [Allwinner H5 datasheet](allwinner) for more information.

 |Domain|Min|Typ|Max|
 |:-:|:-:|:-:|:-:|